jboliv01/practice-code-snippets/Window Function Practice Questions.md

 ### What is a Window?
-A window is a set of rows determined by the OVER expression:
+A window is a set of rows determined by the `OVER` expression:

 OVER has a few components to it.
-- PARTITION BY (determines how many 'slices' there will be)
+- `PARTITION BY` (determines how many 'slices' there will be)
-- ORDER BY (determines how a window is sorted)
+- `ORDER BY` (determines how a window is sorted)
-- ROWS (determines how many rows before and after the current row should be considered)
+- `ROWS` (determines how many rows before and after the current row should be considered)
+   - The ROWS clause isn't very common and typically only used in Rolling functions i.e. Rolling 30 day average.

 ## Questions and Solutions